kshen3778/seqenv/README.md

 And finally source your profile file if you haven't already.

 ##### Step 3 (optional): Install your own version of python
 Your system probably comes with a version of python installed.
 But the variations from system to system are too great to rely on any available python.
-We strongly suggest to just install our own version in your home directory.
-Otherwise make sure that you are using version 2.7.x of python.
+We suggest to just install our own version in your home directory.
+Otherwise, make sure that you are using version 2.7.x of python.

 ##### Step 4: Check you have all the required executables
 `seqenv` will search for several different binaries as it processes your data.
 Please check all of these are available in your `$PATH`: